shimisnow/poc-nestjs/docs/markdown/resolved-problems/authentication-flow.md

 This authentication method solves the following questions:

-1. How to ask the user for username and password only once in a while
-2. How to issue new tokens without the username/password information
-3. How to treat login from multiples sources (server, device, browser, etc)
+1. How to treat login from multiple sources (server, device, browser, etc)
-4. How to make a logout process from one source without logout the user from another source
+2. How to make a logout process from one source without logout the user from another
-5. How to change the password and invalidate all issued token before the change
+3. How to change the password and invalidate all issued token before the change
-6. How to do all of this without a lot of database use and without add latency to the api response
+4. How to do all of this without a lot of database use and without add latency to the api response

 All process will build up from the JWT standard